 Yamagishi Ryokan, Lake Kawaguchi

-With stunning views over Lake Kawaguchi, which is located just one minute away, the Yamagishi Ryokan is a gorgeous accommodation and an excellent base for exploring the area around the lake.
+With stunning views over Lake Kawaguchi, which is located just one minute away, the Yamagishi Ryokan is an excellent base for exploring the area around the lake.
 Rooms are designed according to traditional Japanese styles with low furniture and lots of natural light.
 Breakfast and dinner are both included with the room and are served in the hotel's dining room.
 After dinner, guests can take a dip in one of the hotel's baths or relax with a coffee in the lounge.
 The hotel is located just an 8 minute walk from Kawaguchiko Station.

 Hotel Elcient Kyoto, Kyoto